mikisvaz/rbbt/tutorial/background/index.md

 * programmatically from other scripts
 * from the command-line
 * using a user friendly web interface
-* remotely through a REST web server
+* remotely through a REST web server (SOAP web servers are also available but are not mantained anymore).

 In fact the remote web server can be configured transparently as a back-end for the programmatic and command-line interfaces.